Bipolar & Finding Center

 And I trust that.

-In the down wave I feel slow, less energy, unenthusiastic, not overly motivated, and introspective.
-I’ve learned to appreciate this wave now as restful.
+In the down wave I feel slow, less energy, not overly motivated, and introspective.
+I’ve learned with time to appreciate the down wave more.
+Even when it comes with a depression or a heaviness.
+Sometimes it can even feel restful.
 A relaxing pause before the next wave of energy.